guibueno/guibueno.github.io/_docs/02-needs/04-context-settings.markdown

   - "Create a scenario to illustrate these context/settings"
 ---

-These are the ideal conditions under which **LanguageBug** is designed to work best.
+These are the ideal conditions under which **LanguageBug** is designed to work best: private environment, unaccompained, mostly mobile, distraction-free, optmized time.

 ### Private environment